 [Unwind your perception and merge it with mine.]

-I do as he says, feeling him close his eyes and turn…blurry is the closest I can come to verbally describing it.
-He’s not concentrated in a single location.
-His presence is…cloudlike, if I had to put a word to it.
+He closes his eyes and becomes…blurry is the closest I can come to verbally describing it.
+He’s not concentrated in a single location; his presence is…cloudlike.

 [All right.
 I’ll give it a try.]
 I close my eyes and still my being.
 (I stifle a giggle as I think of Happy Gilmore, where Kevin Nealon tells Adam Sandler to “be the ball.”
-God, those ’90s SNL movies were stupid as hell…but they were so funny.)
+God, those ’90s SNL movies were stupid as hell, but they were so damn funny.)

 Gyrax senses my wayward thoughts.
 [Jon.]

 [Yep, yep—sorry.]
-I try to relax but it ain’t happening—I’m stuck in a whirl of reflective quagmire.
-The Iguars, my unquickened sight, Nyanti’s injuries, I can’t believe I’m in a parallel dimension where humanoid warriors fight with spells and—
+I try to relax but it ain’t happening—I’m stuck in a quagmire of past reflections: the Iguars, my unquickened sight, Nyanti’s injuries, I can’t believe I’m in a parallel dimension where humanoid warriors fight with swords and spel—

 Ah.
 There it is.

 Something shifts deep inside me.
-Feels like invisible weights dropping away from my head.
+Like invisible weights dropping away from my head.

 Our minds swirl together.
-It’s like playing a sport and instinctively bonding with the rest of your team.
-You know where they are and how to complement their movement.
+The best way to describe it is when you’re playing a sport and instinctively bonding with the rest of your team.
+You know where they are and how to augment their movement.

 [Now reach for Nyanti.
 Again, not too hard.]

 I build a Nyanti-like feel inside my awareness, allowing my impressions about her to fall into place.
-Pretty soon, I can sense her presence: her dark beauty and kind heart (or so I suspect) and the general “Nyantiness” of it all.
+Pretty soon, I can sense her presence: her dark beauty, her kind heart (or so I suspect) and the general “Nyantiness” of it all.

 [That’s it.]
 Gyrax says.
-[Now feel out the breaks along her aura.]
+[Now feel for the breaks along her aura.]

-I open a little more and immediately pull back.
+I open a little more and pull back immediately.
 Jesus—everything inside her is crooked and mangled.
 If she were a trauma victim, her bones would be broken in a hundred different places.